red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/index.md

 # Core Configuration

-This section describes the `config.yml` file schema used to configure the NeMo Guardrails toolkit.
+This section describes the `config.yml` file schema used to configure the NeMo Guardrails Library.
 The `config.yml` file is the primary configuration file for defining LLM models, guardrails behavior, prompts, knowledge base settings, and tracing options.

 ## Overview